bernd/insomnia/README.md

 ## Bugs and Feature Requests

 Have a bug or a feature request?
 First, read the [issue guidelines](CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/bernd/unetus/issues).
+If your problem is not addressed yet, [please open a new issue](https://github.com/bernd/unetus/issues).

 ## Contributing